aike/n4m_tensorflow_example/README.md

 ## How to use

+ - cd n4m_tensorflow_example
-npm run setup
+ - npm run setup
-Open tf_mnist.maxpat
+ - Open tf_mnist.maxpat via Max8

 ## Credit
 This project based on the following projects: